For CEOs and CROs of $5M–$100M tech companies

 Structural Assessment

 Find out what is actually wrong.
-Six dimensions of your revenue architecture scored against the L2O Index.
+Six dimensions of your revenue architecture scored against the L2O Index — including your AI readiness position.
 Delivered in five working days.
-Thirty minutes of your time.
-Includes your AI readiness score.
+If the findings don't show you something your own team has missed, you pay nothing.

 Level 02